EmmaRogersGR/curriculum-vitae/index.md

 > Collaborated with other residents of the Honors College to plan, organize, advertise, and host various events within the hall that help promote student involvement, health, and activity, as well as provide a connection with the residential life student staff. <br>

 ## Honors and Awards <br>
+**Ned Smith Field Camp Award, Purdue University Dept. of Earth, Atmospheric, and Planetary Sciences** | May 2021 <br>
+_**Scholarship Recipient**_ <br>
+_This award is presented to students attending a field camp in earth sciences and who have demonstrated academic excellence in their field of study._

+**Universities Space Research Association Distinguished Undergraduate** | November 2020; October 2021 <br>
+_**Honorable Mention**_ <br>
+_I was among the final 15 candidates who were considered for one of the USRA Distinguished Undergraduate Awards.
+The USRA Distinguished Undergraduate Awards provide college scholarship awards to students who have shown a career interest in science or engineering with an emphasis on space research or space science education, and aeronautics-related sciences._

 **Purdue University Homecoming Pillars of Excellency Scholarship** | October 2020 <br>
 _**Teaching and Scholarship Award Winner**_ <br>
 _The Pillars of Excellency scholarship is a way for selected students to be recognized on campus for their achievements.
 One juniors or senior is chosen who is particularly accomplished in teaching and scholarship as is displayed in their extracurricular and scholarly involvement during their time at Purdue._

+**Chevron Scholarship, Purdue University Dept. of Earth, Atmospheric, and Planetary Sciences** | April 2020 <br>
+_**Scholarship Recipient**_ <br>
+_This award, sponsored by Chevron, is provided to recognize academic merit in undergraduate and graduate students who wish to pursue a career in an energy-related field._

+**Earth and Atmospheric Sciences’ Class of 1970 Scholarship, Purdue University Dept. of Earth, Atmospheric, and Planetary Sciences** | April 2019; April 2020 <br>
+_**Scholarship Recipient**_ <br>
+_A merit-based scholarship to support an exceptional student in the department pursuing a major in earth science._

+**Women in Science Program (WISP) Jandos Scholarship, Purdue University** | April 2020 <br>
+_**Scholarship Recipient**_ <br>
+_The Jandos scholarship program is awarded College of Science students who wish to participate with other students in furthering their understanding of the benefits of living, learning and growing in a diverse university environment._

 **Women’s Leadership Series (WLS)** | January 2020 <br>
 _**Student Scholarship Recipient**_ <br>